Janrei-ig/app-dev-janrei/README.md

 # Komi Can't Communicate
+> [!NOTE] An assigment
+> This is an assigment that needed to be passed.
+It does not intend to criticize or harm any included series

 ![banner](banner.jpg)
 This is one of those romance anime i watched during the pandemic.
 That despite becoming a little boring later on.
 It's a good fluttering watch during it's special moments.